The Best Filming Angles for Creator Generated Content

 We all know that the first few seconds of a video are key to getting your audience to stick around.
 But have you thought about how you’re using angles to pull people in?
 Visual hooks are essential for scroll-stopping content, and experimenting with camera angles is an easy way to get creative and capture your viewers attention.

-If you’re a creator looking to try something new or a brand briefing UGC creators to level up your campaigns, let’s explore some of the best camera angles for creator-generated content that will make your videos pop.
+If you’re a creator looking to try something new or a brand briefing UGC creators to level up your campaigns, let’s explore some of the best camera angles for creator-generated content that will make your videos pop and perform across UGC video ads.

 This shot, often known as the ‘worms eye’ angle, takes viewers on a bit of a journey - literally!